jillb/WordPress-Diverse-Speaker-Workshop/README.md

 one topic, a title, a pitch/proposal for applying to events, a bio, and a chance to practice speaking.

-\*\*\*You do NOT have to have any experience in public speaking.
+You do NOT have to have any experience in public speaking.
 This workshop is for all levels of experience.

 **This workshop is for you if:**

-\- You identify as being from an underrepresented group
+- You identify as being from an underrepresented group
-\- You’ve thought about speaking at meetups or WordCamps but haven’t been able to think of a topic
+- You’ve thought about speaking at meetups or WordCamps but haven't been able to think of a topic
-\- You think you don't know anything worth speaking about
+- You think you don't know anything worth speaking about

 **We will cover:**
-\- Why speak at WordPress events?
+- Why speak at WordPress events?
-\- Dispelling some myths about speakers/speaking
+- Dispelling some myths about speakers/speaking
-\- Coming up with topics and choosing one
+- Coming up with topics and choosing one
-\- Writing a meetup description or conference pitch
+- Writing a meetup description or conference pitch
-\- Practice speaking in front of a group
+- Practice speaking in front of a group
-\- Coming up with a great title
+- Coming up with a great title
-\- Writing your bio
+- Writing your bio
-\- Writing the outline
+- Writing the outline
-\- Practice giving a short talk
+- Practice giving a short talk

 **Accessibility**